Harshit851/DEMO/READme.md

-## Data Insight Assistant
+## Mysql Assistant
-A Streamlit-powered application that transforms natural language questions into SQL queries, executes them on user-uploaded CSV files, and presents both tabular results and interactive visualizations with basic graph summaries.
+A Streamlit-powered application that transforms natural language questions into SQL queries based on the data(Tables) are there in the database and presents both tabular results and interactive visualizations with basic graph summaries.

 ## 🚀 Features
 ````
-📂 Upload any CSV dataset
+📂 choose table from Connected database

 💬 Ask questions in plain English